-Sibiu is a medieval city located in the renowned Romanian region of Transylvania.
-The city’s historical center which holds most of the interest, lies on the east bank of Cibin river, and is divided into the pastel colored Lower town, and the more strict and upper class, you guessed it, Upper town.
+Sibiu is a picturesque medieval city located in the renowned Romanian region of Transylvania.
+The city’s historical center, that holds most of the interest, lies on the east bank of Cibin river and is divided into the pastel colored Lower town and the more strict and upper class, you guessed it, Upper town.

-Hermannstadt—as Sibiu is called in German was built by Saxons in the middle of 12th century and had already become a wealthy trading center by the 14th.
-Its craftsmen were organized in 19 guilds which played a decisive role in the city’s prosperity and cultural flourishing.
+Hermannstadt—as Sibiu is called in German, was built by Saxons in the middle of 12th century and had already become a wealthy trading center by the 14th.
+Its craftsmen were organized in 19 guilds which played a decisive role in the city’s prosperity and cultural flourish.
 Something being expressed even today through the city’s philharmonic orchestra, three theaters and Sibiu’s international theatre festival among others.

-The historical center is a strong candidate to enter UNESCO’s world heritage sites, something that I believe will eventually happen.
-Sibiu’s historical character is untouched and that’s obvious from the moment you set foot in the old city.
-Modern interventions have been kept to a minimum and fortunately no sacrifices have been made in the name of touristic growth.
+The quaint historical center is a strong candidate to enter UNESCO’s world heritage sites, something I believe will eventually happen.
+Sibiu’s historical character is preserved relative untouched and that’s obvious from the moment you set foot in the old city.
+Modern interventions have been kept to a minimum, and fortunately no sacrifices have been made in the name of touristic growth.
 I dare to say that it sets an example for many cities around the world.

-Eventually I started walking back towards the bridge.
-Before getting there I stopped at the corner in front of a peach and yellow building with eloquent decorations around the windows.
+My hotel was next to the Bridge of Lies.
+Before getting there, A historical building colored peach and yellow with eloquent decorations around the windows.
 Hotel Casa Luxembourg (review) would be my home for the next couple of days.

 My first impression of the upper town was nostalgic.
-The buildings around, obstruct any optical connection of the old city with the modern part of Sibiu, inducing this romantic mood you always get when you visit a medieval town, untouched enough to drag you into the illusion of a past era.
+The buildings around Sibiu, induce this romantic mood you always get when visiting a medieval town.
+Pristine and untouched, it’s able to drag you into the illusion of a past era.
 I felt the same walking around Sighisoara—an equally gorgeous city.

 Just across the town hall is Brukenthal Palace—house of the Governor of Transylvania and Romania’s first museum.
-Today Brukenthal National Museum includes several different museums like the Pharmacy Museum, the museum of Hunting and the museums of History, Romanian art and Contemporary art.
+Today Brukenthal National Museum includes several different museums: the Pharmacy Museum, the museum of Hunting and the museums of History, Romanian art and, Contemporary art.

-Behind the city hall, is the gothic Lutheran Cathedral—Sibiu’s most imposing building, with the highest tower in Transylvania.
-The unobstructed views to all directions make the stair climbing worthwhile and from the top one can see the whole town and the church’s rooftop which is covered with colorful tiles creating beautiful patterns.
+Behind the city hall, is the Gothic Lutheran Cathedral—Sibiu’s most imposing building which features the highest tower in Transylvania.
+The unobstructed views to all directions make the stair climbing worthwhile and from the top, one can see the whole town and the church’s eloquent rooftop which is covered with colorful tiles creating beautiful patterns.

 Like all historical cities, Sibiu is meant to be walked.
-The experience can never be full unless you stroll across the cute little shops and inside the shady narrow alleys with the differently colored walls and the high arched passages, which lead to hidden little corners, where more alleyways await to take you further into the city’s depths.
+The experience can never be full unless you stroll across the cute little shops and inside the shady narrow alleys with the differently colored walls and the high arched passages, which, many times, lead to hidden little corners where more alleyways are waiting to take you further into the city’s depths.
 Same goes for the Lower part of the city even though it has lots of cars.

-A thing I joyfully discovered during my wanderings, was that the city’s food scene is of a very high level, with some restaurants providing brilliant dishes that look and taste heavenly.
+A thing I joyfully discovered during my wanderings is that the city’s food scene is of a very high level, with some restaurants providing brilliant dishes that look and taste heavenly.
 Monsieur Joben right on the Great square being my favorite.
-As for coffee and alcohol, the numerous little cafes and bars around the two squares and along the side roads, can keep you from getting bored for more than a week.
-The prices everywhere, are friendly like in most places in Romania.
+As for coffee and alcohol, the numerous little cafes and bars around the two squares and their side roads, can keep you from getting bored for many days.
+The prices, are friendly everywhere, like in most places in Romania.

-When you are in a big city, you always take care not to get lost.
+When you roam a big city, you always take care not to get lost.
 It’s something always lurking in the back of your mind.
 In little places like this though, you want to get lost.
-You want your mind to go blank as the time passes by and you get deeper and deeper into this sweet exploring bliss.
-This is the pure essence of traveling, to forget yourself and clean your mind’s whiteboard in order for new things to be written on.
+You want your mind to go blank as the time passes by and you get deeper and deeper into a sweet exploring bliss.
+Isn’t this the pure essence of traveling after all?
+To forget yourself and clean your mind’s whiteboard, making space for new places, experiences and people?

 Talking about writing, Sibiu would be an ideal writing getaway.
 It’s small inspiring and relative quiet.
-I actually did write a bit in my hotel room.
-Watching the Little square and bridge of Lies outside my window had something novelistic to it.
-There are many legends of how the first iron forged bridge got its name, the most prevalent being that it will collapse if someone on top of it says a lie, and the most romantic (not) that it took its name from the short-lived love promises that couples make on it.
+I actually did write a bit in my extravagant hotel room.
+Watching the Little square and the Bridge of Lies outside my window had a novelistic aura to it.
+There are many legends on how Romania‘s first iron forged bridge got its name.
+The most prevalent being that it will collapse if someone on top of it says a lie, and the most romantic (not) that it took its name from the short-lived love promises that couples make on it.

-Besides the various events and festivals that take place around the city, the most special time to visit is during Christmas when Sibiu puts its party clothes on, and millions of lights create a very warm atmosphere raising the city’s coziness to new levels.
+Besides when various events and festivals that take place around the city, the most special time to visit Sibiu is during Christmas when the city puts its party clothes on and millions of lights create a very warm atmosphere raising its coziness to new levels.

 This is exactly why Sibiu is very special and differs from other cities.
-It manages to create a bond with travelers.
+It manages to create a bond with the traveler.
 It’s not faceless, it is welcoming and approachable.
-It has got a soul that it’s easy to distinguish and experience and for this, it will always be one of my favorite destinations in Romania.
+It has got a soul that it’s easy to distinguish and experience, and for this, it will always be one of my favorite destinations in Romania.